 RCS stands out for businesses because of its features designed to enhance communication and engagement.
 Here are a few features that really set it apart.

-Higher text limits: While SMS has a limit of 160 characters per message, RCS messages don’t have a limit.
+Higher text limits: While SMS has a limit of 160 characters per message, text portions of RCS messages are limited to 3,072 characters.

 Branding opportunities: All RCS business messages are branded with verified sender information, which is especially important for brands sending sensitive messages like OTPs.

-Deeper metrics: RCS business messages allow you to see three key business metrics: number of messages sent, delivered, and opened.
+Deeper metrics: RCS business messages allow you to see three key business metrics: number of messages sent, delivered, and read.

-Wide availability: RCS is found in the native messaging app on an Android user’s mobile device (meaning someone doesn’t have to download an app before they can use RCS), and can be easily turned on in iOS 18 in supported markets.
+Wide availability: RCS is found in the native messaging app on Android devices and on many iOS devices (meaning someone doesn’t have to download an app before they can use RCS), and can be easily turned on in supported markets.

 These distinctive features offer enterprises the means to deliver compelling messages and create great customer relationships.
 Next, let’s look at why businesses are rapidly adopting RCS.